Monthly Archives: March 2021

 Heating and Cooling in One Unit

 Right now, if you want to blow cool air throughout your home, you turn on your air conditioner.
 When you want hot air, you use your heater or furnace.
-You certainly wouldn’t touch your AC in the winter m
+You certainly wouldn’t touch your AC in the winter months

 Humidity is a careful balancing act.
 If there’s too little, your skin and nasal passages dry out.
 Yet when your home or commercial office has too much humidity, the hot environment creates the perfect breeding ground for mold or mildew.